kanadenipun/jekyll-now/about.md

 Education for underprivileged.
 Accessibility in tech.

+### I believe in

-Kindness and Joy of giving.
+Kindness, empathy and Joy of giving.
+Easy choices hard life, hard choices easy life.
+Most people are good mostly.

 ### Contact me